Stories by Storie

 This traditional guessing game gets kids thinking critically about asking the right questions.
 At the start of the game, each player chooses a mystery character.
 Then players take turns asking yes or no questions to help narrow down that character.
 The first person to correctly guess the other player’s character wins!

-The card game is very similar to the traditional game, but doesn’t have the tabletop display.
+The Guess Who? card game is very similar to the traditional game, but doesn’t have the tabletop display.
 Instead, each player receives a set of cards to lay in front of them.
 As a player narrows down the mystery character, he or she can remove the cards in front of them.
 This would be a much easier game to travel with.

 I will be the first to admit that Chess is not my game.
 I have never been able to keep track of the different moves that each piece makes.
 However, my daughter really wanted to learn to play.
 My husband quickly taught her how to play with this version.
 She is now much more confident!